Read time 4 minutes

 Set-MailboxExportRequest -Identity “<mailbox name>\MailboxExport1\” -BadItemLimit 20

-Using the switch LargeItemLimit with the “Set-Mailbox Export Request” cmdlet, users can specify the number of large items that can be there.
+- To set Large Items limit: Using the switch LargeItemLimit with the “Set-Mailbox Export Request” cmdlet, you can specify the number of large items that can exported during the request.
 Follow this command.

 Set-MailboxExportRequest -Identity “<mailbox name>\MailboxExport01\” –CompletedRequestAgeLimit 25